Daniel Ozmo

 Daniel Ozmo (14 March 1912 – 5 September 1942) was a Bosnian painter and printmaker.
 He studied in Belgrade, where he became a member of the communist progressive youth movement.

 His paintings, other than of Sephardi Jewish life, portrayed social relations in rural and working class Bosnia.
-His works were exhibited 1932–40 in Sarajevo, where he was one of the founding group of young painters, and in Belgrade in 1937.
+His works were exhibited from 1932 to 1940 in Sarajevo, where he was one of the founding group of young painters, and in Belgrade in 1937.